 Non-text information (e.g. video, image, audio signal and voice output) is required to provide text description of the information.

 Text information can be easily converted into other representation type such as audio, caption, braille output and so on without human intervention.
 However, non-text information such as a video, image, audio signal and voice output and so on may need human intervention or special treatments such as voice recognition.
 Thus, converting such non-text information into an alternative representation may not be always feasible.
 IoT applications and services utilize data acquired from sensors (e.g. surveillance camera, temperature sensor, motion sensor, etc.) as well.
-In the design phase of IoT applications and services, how such non-text information should be described must be considered to provide proper alternative representation of information.
+In the design phase of IoT applications and services, how such non-text information should be described, must be considered to provide proper alternative representation of information.

 Accurate and timely delivery of accessibility features